History of Tucson Film Production

 Old Tucson Studios

 In addition to revolutionizing video production, Old Tucson Studios brought tourism to Tucson.
-The park added tours, rides, and shows to entertain the visitors.
+The park added tours, rides, and shows to entertain visitors.
 Many film production companies in Tucson would go to this theme park for gunfights.
 Thus, the fans who wanted to capture a glimpse of their favorite stars came in flocks.

-There were still plenty of Westerns shot in Tucson in the 1980s and 1990’s, Young Guns (1988 Film) and Young Guns 2 (1990) for example.
-Both of those movies had scenes shot at Old Tucson Studios.
-Surprisingly, it was an Action/Comedy that help that gave Old Tucson Studios’ most recognized building a facelift.
-Before the filming of Three Amigos (1986 Film) the famous mission set was given a new facade.
-The mission is in many the Three Amigo scenes but the most memorable scene in front of that mission for many was the ugly slaughtering of the wedding party in Tombstone (1993 Film).
+There were still plenty of Westerns shot in Tucson in the 1980s and 1990s; Young Guns (1988) and Young Guns 2 (1990) for example.
+Both of these movies had scenes shot at Old Tucson Studios.
+Surprisingly, it was an Action/Comedy that helped to gave Old Tucson Studios’ most recognized building a facelift.
+Before the filming of Three Amigos (1986), the famous mission set was given a new facade.
+The mission is in many of the Three Amigo scenes, but, for many, the most memorable scene in front of that mission was the ugly slaughtering of the wedding party in Tombstone (1993).
 Tombstone was the most iconic Western movie of the 1990s and a box office hit.

 A Fiery End to Old Tucson Studios